borisf/classyshark-user-guide/README.md

 ![alt text](https://github.com/borisf/classyshark-user-guide/blob/master/images/3%20Browse%20Method%20count)

 ## Incremental Search
-Note the incremental search bar on top, where you can search & filter classes by eithr writing the full name or camel search.
+Note the incremental search bar on top, where you can search & filter classes by either writing the full name or camel search.

 The ==> arrow open the top most class while the <== arrow returns to the full classes list.